alkanife/discord-bot/README.md

 A list of commands is [available here](https://github.com/alkanife/alkabot/wiki/Commands)!

 ## Usage
 You need **Java 17** or above to use Alkabot.
-Once downloaded, you need to generate default files with the `-generateFiles` flag.
+Once downloaded, you need to generate default files with the `--generateFiles` flag.

 See the wiki for [Configuration](https://github.com/alkanife/alkabot/wiki/Configuration) & [Tokens](https://github.com/alkanife/alkabot/wiki/Tokens).